-Columns (5) to (7) focus on heterogeneous effects across schools.
-Column (5) shows that the learning loss was significantly larger for public schools, compared to private schools, which on average feature a learning loss close to zero.
+Standard errors clustered by student. \p < 0.00, \\p < 0.05, \\\p < 0.01.
+All regressions include student FE, grade FE, school FE, and school by grade FE In all cases, the outcome are test scores (average of Math, Basque, Spanish).
+All regressions control for interactions of cohort and grade FE with the interacted variables in each case (i.e. all the two-way interactions) and report only the covid-cohort by secondary school two-way interaction and the relevant three-way interaction private schools, which on average feature a learning loss close to zero.
 Column (6) shows that there are no significant learning loss differences between schools mostly enrolling students of high or low SES.
-Column (7), instead, shows that learning losses are significantly larger for schools which enrol pupils which on average had lower grades in elementary school, compared to those schools enrolling pupils with above-average grades in elementary school (High Perf.
+Column (7), instead, shows that learning losses are significantly larger for schools which enrol pupils who on average had lower grades in elementary school, compared to those schools enrolling pupils with aboveaverage grades in elementary school (High Perf.
 Schools).
-These results are interesting because they show that there is an important divergence in learning outcomes between schools due to the pandemic, mainly depending on school ownership and on average past academic performance.
-Importantly, column (9) shows that these differences are not driven by differences in SES across public and private schools or across high performing vs. low performing schools.
-Column (9) summarizes the main result of this section, which is that the pandemic leads to unequal learning losses between schools, while at the same time, it leads to regression to the mean (with respect to past academic performance) within schools.
-The within-school regression into the mean is emphasized in column (10), which reports a very similar coefficient after accounting for school-by-cohort-by-grade fixed effects.
+These results are interesting because they show that there is an important divergence in learning outcomes between schools due to the pandemic, mainly depending on school ownership and average past academic performance.
+Importantly, column (9) shows that these differences are not driven by differences in SES across public and private schools or high-performing versus low-performing schools.
+Column (9) summarizes the main result of this section, which is that the pandemic leads to unequal learning losses between schools, while at the same time, it leads to regression to the mean (concerning past academic performance) within schools.
+The within-school regression into the mean is emphasized in column (10), which reports a very similar coefficient after accounting for school-bycohort-by-grade fixed effects.

 In columns (11) to (14), we examine whether these heterogeneity patterns are driven by specific subsets of schools.
 Columns (11) and (12) split the sample by school ownership.
 The results show that the unequal learning loss between schools takes place mostly within private schools, and not at all in public schools.
-This means that the learning loss was rather evenly distributed across public schools, but very unequally distributed across private schools: private schools with high performing pupils display no learning loss, or even learning gains, whereas private schools with previously low performing pupils display significant learning losses.
+This means that the learning loss was rather evenly distributed across public schools, but very unequally distributed across private schools: private schools with high-performing pupils display no learning loss, or even learning gains, whereas private schools with previously low-performing pupils display significant learning losses.
 On the other hand, we observe regression to the mean within both groups.